practicalli/clojure/thinking-functionally/example-hitchhikers-guide.md

 > **Hint** In Spacemacs / Emacs, the keybinding C-c C-p show the output in a seperate buffer.
 Very useful when the function returns a large results set.

-## Off-line sources of Hitchhickers book and common English words
+## Off-line sources of Hitch-hickers book and common English words

 ```
 (def book (slurp "./hhgttg.txt"))